gitfrosh/lotr-api/CONTRIBUTING.md

 ### Start React frontend

 - move into the frontend folder `cd frontend`
-- get your development server started with `npm run dev` on localhost:3000
+- get your development server started with `npm start` on localhost:3000

 - **HACK AWAY!** 🔨🔨🔨